 Traders called Kaintucks transported agricultural products, coal, and livestock down the Ohio and Mississippi Rivers from the north to the south.
 When they reached New Orleans or Natchez, they sold the boats that carried the goods for lumber.
 These intrepid travelers then walked or rode horseback approximately 500 miles down the Natchez Trace to Nashville and other northern cities.
 At its peak, more than 10,000 Kaintucks traveled the Natchez Trace annually.
 Those on foot could look forward a journey of more than a month.

 The Natchez Trace was an incredibly important thoroughfare for military convoys led by Andrew Jackson during the War of 1812, and the area was highly contested by both Northern and Southern forces during the American Civil War.
 Battlefields, historic markers, and grand antebellum homes still dot the landscape along the 444-mile route.

 During the late 19th century, the Natchez Trace lost much of its traffic to the rise of rail travel, stage coaches, and the development of reliable transportation along the Mississippi River.
 Thanks to this lack of frequent use, the trail remained relatively untouched until the 1930s, when a paved parkway was constructed as a project of the Civilian Conservation Corps.
 Luckily, the project was undertaken with a great respect for historic and cultural conservation.
 Today, modern Trace travelers from all around the world are able to enjoy the many aspects of its storied history and the diverse cultural heritage of its earliest populations.

 Ready to plan your visit and step back in time on the historic Natchez Trace Parkway?
-For visitor questions, call 866-TRACE 56 (866-872-2356).
-Download your free Visitors Guide here!
+Download your free Visitors Guide now!